ligadata-mkhalawi/Kamanja/trunk/docs/source/adapter-ref/OracleOutputAdapter.rst

 Note the following limitations:

 - Only Basic :ref:`Types<types-term>` are supported;
-  this includes Integer, double, Float, String, and Boolean
+  this includes Integer, double, Float, String, and Boolean.
-- The tableName in oracle is restricted to 30 characters, so all API functions should use a plain className (without the package name)
+- The tableName in oracle is restricted to 30 characters, so all API functions should use a plain className (without the package name).

 See also
 --------